 - 1. Review, update, and refine the Fire District website - 2.
 Implement and maintain information security measures and educate workforce - 3.
-Implement and support new Enterprising Solutions such as managed services, DaaS, Office365, and SophosXG - 4.
-Continuous updating of Fire District voice over IP (VOIP) servers and network appliances - 5.
-Continuous updating of Fire District workstations and laptops for enhanced service delivery, productivity, and customer service - 6.
-Maintain network infrastructure to support new platforms through quarterly business reviews - 7.
+Implement and support new and existing enterprising solutions - 4.
+Update and procure hardware and software to standardize the platforms supported by the Information Technology Services Department - 5.
+Maintain network infrastructure to support new platforms through quarterly business reviews - 6.
 Continue communication and collaboration with end users for improved system and software use